 How and when does an ERP system designed to serve the construction industry come into play?
 At what stage in the long, often convoluted process does ERP magically appear, or is it an integral part of the process at every stage?

-Let’s take a closer look at how construction ERP serves this multi-billion-dollar global industry, to coin a phrase, literally, “from bottom to top” and the 5 value-added benefits of implementing ERP in the construction industry.
+Let’s take a closer look at how construction ERP serves this multi-billion-dollar global industry, to coin a phrase, literally, “from bottom to top” and the 5 value-added benefits of implementing ERP for the construction industry.

-Managing all the many elements in a complex construction project can be a real challenge.
+For construction firms, managing all the many elements in a complex construction project can be a real challenge.
 For starters, construction companies need full visibility and control of their materials, subcontractors, construction sites, and costs – to adhere to clients’ budgets, and to deliver quality projects on time, often with limited margins.

 Construction ERP is an integrated end-to-end solution designed to manage construction companies’ needs across the board, including general contractors, subcontractors, financial management, construction accounting, and service operations.
 A veritable mix of management optimization tools, construction ERP software helps maintain all the project information in a central, easily accessible location – all on a single platform.

 Strategic project planning is the cornerstone of every construction project, no matter its size or scope.
 From the get-go, rigorous project planning helps standardize and optimize each and every process, from start to finish.
-An ERP software with robust project planning modules and functionality enables contractors to predefine operational budgets, project delivery schedules and milestones, raw materials, and no less important, manpower.
+An ERP software with robust project planning modules and functionality enables contractors to predefine operational budgets, project delivery schedules and milestones, raw materials, and no less importantly, manpower.

 Where today’s construction companies often handle multiple complex projects from a host of different clients, automated construction ERP project planning tools are essential in managing budget and resource allocations.
 After assessing, envisioning, concluding, and skillfully planning a construction project, can successful project implementation begin, where in turn, visions and plans become reality.